 We examine your work.
 If it is good and impresses us, we invite you to our hq in Poznań to talk about your prospective career over a cup of coffee.
 If your results can still be better, we will simply ask you to upgrade your skills and come back to us sooner or later via e-mail.

 If the former situation occurs, it is very likely that we will offer you a three-month trial period.
 During this time, we want to learn if we understand each other and are on the same page.
-As remote working is fine, this is the time you should spend with us in the office simply for getting to know each other better.
 If you want to know more about our employment policy and company culture, please take while or two to check our playbook.

 As weird as it may sound, we do not have strict career paths, as we run away from the worn out, corporate terms.
 On the other hand, you can be sure will be rewarded properly, according to your commitment and skills.
 Plus, of course, we give every employee opportunities to shape their professional development in harmony with their goals and needs.